jaketheduque/ESP32-Ambient-Lighting/docs/index.md

 - Likewise, if the ambient lighting brightness goes from zero to non-zero while the display is in normal UI mode, then fade the lights to the currently set color
   - This allows for the lights to be controlled using the "Ambient Lights" button in the "Lights" vehicle control menu just like the OEM ones (ex. one driver profile can have the ambient lights turned off, while another can have them on)

+## OTA (Over-The-Air) Updates
+I ended up adding OTA functionality for the ESP32 so that I could upload new code just by using `curl` to send a new binary image for the ESP32 to a specific endpoint while connected to the AP hosted by the ESP.

+When I was researching how to implement OTA, I found several resources describing how to do it within the Arduino ecosystem, but nothing as clear for FreeRTOS.
+EspressIf has a page in the [documentation](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/system/ota.html) on how to implement OTA, and I essentially copy and pasted their example (removing some code I felt I didn't need) into the code for the lighting controller.

+**Note:** The ESP32 partition table needs to be configured to support OTA updates by having multiple `ota` partitions.
+EspressIf provides a default OTA partition table that I used

+The general process is as follows:
+1) When a `.bin` file is uploaded to `/ota` endpoint, the `http_server` task starts the OTA update process
+1) A handle to the non-active `ota` partition is retrieved using `esp_ota_get_next_update_partition`
+1) The image header is first downloaded from the client and checked.
+If there are no errors, then `esp_ota_begin` is called to setup writing to the `ota` partition that will store the new partition
+1) While the HTTP server is receiving data, `esp_ota_write` is called to write the binary image being sent into the `ota` partition chunk by chunk until all data has been received
+1) A response is sent to the client stating that the image has been received and that the ESP is now being restarted
+1) The boot partition is swapped to the `ota` partition containing the new binary image
+1) The ESP is restarted and will boot using the new binary image

 # Schematic and Custom PCB
 ![Schematic](assets/Tesla%20Ambient%20Lighting-1751386897733.png)